National Science Foundation

 Grant in 2020

-Protabit specializes in protein engineering for various sectors, including industrial, agricultural, and healthcare applications.
-The company employs a unique platform technology that integrates computational modeling with high-throughput screening and directed evolution to enhance the diversity of protein sequences.
-This innovative approach allows Protabit to produce novel proteins tailored to specific needs.
-The development of their technology is supported by strategic partnerships with notable organizations, including Monsanto Company and the California Institute of Technology.
-Through its advanced methodologies, Protabit aims to advance the field of protein design and provide customized solutions for its clients.
+Protabit is a protein engineering company focused on developing innovative solutions for industrial, agricultural, and healthcare applications.
+The company utilizes a proprietary platform that integrates computational modeling, high-throughput screening, and directed evolution to enhance the diversity of protein sequences.
+This advanced approach allows Protabit to create novel proteins tailored to meet specific client needs.
+The company's efforts are further strengthened through a strategic partnership with the Monsanto Company and the California Institute of Technology, positioning Protabit at the forefront of the protein design field.

 Inso Biosciences